Electrogravitational

 heating of this matter, the corresponding binding energy, potential

 gravitational energy and gravitational acceleration.
-Under the action of
+Under action of

 gravitational acceleration, the nucleons are forced against the surface of the